TheTechAngle/TheTechAngle.github.io/AWS/_posts/Storage.md

 * Default archive encryption, S3's to be enabled
 * Machine generated Ids, S3's are human readable
 * VERY long retrieval time, meant for unusual in frequent access
+* Choose S3 Glacier when some of your archived data is needed in as little as 1-5 minutes using Expedited retrievals.
-* Deep archive can take upto 12 hours
+* S3 Glacier Deep Archive, in contrast, is designed for colder data that is very unlikely to be accessed, but still requires long-term, durable storage.Deep archive can take upto 12 hours

 ## (F) Storage Pricing

-* Charged for storage, data retrieval operations like GET and PUT and lifecycle transition requests
+* Charged for storage, versions, data retrieval operations like GET and PUT and lifecycle transition requests
 * https://aws.amazon.com/s3/pricing/.
+* Data transfers within a region with a COPY request only (even with an EC2) are free, across regions are charged.
 * S3 > S3 IA > S3 IA One Zone > Glacier
 * Cross Region Replication -
 * Amazon S3 transfer Acceleration - fast and easy transfers(uploads and downloads) using edge locations